httpwg/http-extensions/writeups/h2-websockets.md

 ## 3. Intellectual Property

-[ Confirm that each author has stated that their direct, personal knowledge of any IPR related to this document has already been disclosed, in conformance with BCPs 78 and 79.
-Explain briefly the working group discussion about any IPR disclosures regarding this document, and summarize the outcome. ]
+Patrick has confirmed that to his direct, personal knowledge, no IPR related to this document needs to be disclosed.

 ## 4. Other Points